Advanced Filtering

 Optional filters for refining the cloud storage objects to index

-When you create an object group and specify the cloud storage files to index, you can use the optional Advanced Filtering button to define some stricter filtering rules for the object group.
-These filter features include options for including or skipping files based on modification date range, file size, or storage class.
+When you create an object group and specify the cloud storage files to index, you can use the optional Advanced Filtering button to use some stricter filtering rules for the object group.
+These filter features include options for including or skipping files based on modification date ranges, file size, or storage class.

-Within this window, you can specify an isolation key rule to separate the indexed data based on keys derived from the rule.
+This window also offers controls for specifying an isolation key to separate the indexed data based on keys derived from the rule.
 You can also apply object tags/metadata to the resulting indexed data rows.

 The following sections provide more information on the Advanced Filtering options.